lucee/lucee-docs/docs/03.reference/02.tags/content/_attributes/file.md

-The name of the file being retrieved
+The full path to the file that should be sent to the client